simonmalberg/cognitive-biases-in-llms/README.md

 ### **Reproducing Experiments**
 All scripts for reproducing the experiments from the paper are located in the `run/` directory and all data generated and used by the scripts will be stored in the `data/` directory.
 The scripts should be executed in the following order:

-1. Generate decision-making scenarios with the `run/scenario_generation.py` script.
+1. **Generate decision-making scenarios with the `run/scenario_generation.py` script.**

-2. Generate test cases with the `run/test_generation.py` script.
+2. **Generate test case instances with the `run/test_generation.py` script.**

+    ```bash
+    python run/test_generation.py
+    ```

+    This will generate five test case instances per scenario for all biases defined in the repository.
+If you only want to generate fewer test case instances per scenario or only for a subset of biases, you can specify them as follows (example):

+    ```bash
+    python run/test_generation.py --bias "FramingEffect, IllusionOfControl" --num_instances 2
+    ```

+    Generated test case instances will be stored in `data/generated_tests/{bias}/` as XML and `data/generation_logs/{bias}/` as TXT files (one file per scenario with all instances generated for that scenario) or in CSV format in `data/generated_datasets/` with one CSV file per bias.

-3. Manually check a subset of the generated test cases with the `run/test_check.py` script.
+3. **Manually check a subset of the generated test case instances with the `run/test_check.py` script.**

-4. Obtain decision results for the generated test cases with the `run/test_decision.py` script.
+4. **Obtain decision results for the generated test case instances with the `run/test_decision.py` script.**

 These scripts are currently undergoing updates to point to the right directories inside the `data/` folder and take parameters from the command line.
 They may temporarily not work as intended.